NOAA-20: Visible Infrared Imaging Radiometer Suite (VIIRS)

 The Visible Infrared Imaging Radiometer Suite (VIIRS) takes global visible and infrared observations of land, ocean, and atmosphere parameters at high temporal resolution.
 Developed from the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument flown on the Aqua and Terra Earth Observing System (EOS) satellites, it has significantly better performance than the Advanced very-high-resolution radiometer (AVHRR) previously flown on NOAA satellites.

 Cross-track Infrared Sounder (CrIS)

 The Cross-track Infrared Sounder (CrIS) produces high-resolution, three-dimensional temperature, pressure, and moisture profiles.
 These profiles are used to enhance weather forecasting models, and facilitate both short- and long-term weather forecasting.
 Over longer timescales, they help improve understanding of climate phenomena such as El Niño and La Niña.
-This is a brand-new instrument with breakthrough performance.
+This is a new instrument.
 CrIS represents a significant enhancement over NOAA's legacy infrared sounder — High Resolution Infrared Radiation Sounders (HIRS) and is meant to be a counterpart to the Infrared Atmospheric Sounding Interferometer (IASI).